mcdulltii/Resume/resume.md

 ### <span>AWS Academy Cloud Foundations</span>

- - Gives an overall understanding of cloud computing concepts, independent of specific technical roles
+ - Gives an overall understanding of cloud computing concepts, independent of specific technical roles.
- - Provides a detailed overview of cloud concepts, AWS core services, security, architecture, pricing, and support
+ - Provides a detailed overview of cloud concepts, AWS core services, security, architecture, pricing, and support.

 ### <span>AWS Academy Cloud Architecting</span>

- - Covers the fundamentals of building IT infrastructure on AWS and helps students gain the skills they need to pursue the AWS Certified Solutions Architect – Associate certification
+ - Covers the fundamentals of building IT infrastructure on AWS and helps students gain the skills they need to pursue the AWS Certified Solutions Architect – Associate certification.

 ### <span>Advanced Malware Analysis Techniques by Kaspersky</span>

 <https://xtraining.kaspersky.com/courses/advanced-malware-analysis-techniques>

- - Analyze modern complicated code samples, from receiving the initial artifact, all the way to producing a technical description of the attacker’s TTPs with IOCs
+ - Analyze modern complicated code samples, from receiving the initial artifact, all the way to producing a technical description of the attacker’s TTPs with IOCs.
- - Produce static decryptors for real-life scenarios and then continue with in-depth analysis of the malicious code
+ - Produce static decryptors for real-life scenarios and then continue with in-depth analysis of the malicious code.
- - Analyze malicious documents that are typically used to deliver initial payloads and know how to extract them
+ - Analyze malicious documents that are typically used to deliver initial payloads and know how to extract them.
- - Ensure damage assessment and incident response efforts are accurate and effective
+ - Ensure damage assessment and incident response efforts are accurate and effective.

 ### <span>Targeted Malware Reverse Engineering by Kaspersky</span>